-In fact, COVID-19 has turned the business landscape into a type of environment which is favourable extremely to changes.
-As а consequence, priorities, attitudes, and the consumer's behaviour have also changed.
+In fact, COVID-19 has turned the business landscape into a type of environment which is favourable to extremely changes.
+As priorities, attitudes, consequence, the consumer's behaviour have also changed.
 This has become an opportunity for brands to provide a sense of positivity, which in turn will strengthen their ties with the consumers (Moss et al., 2020).
 Companies just have to develop social experiences, more engaging and appealing, for their clients, thus allowing them to interconnect with brands.

 Physical retail is currently under a descending spiral and the number of stores that are closing on a permanent basis will continue to rise, even in the post-pandemic period (Kannan & Kulkarni, 2022).
-Approximately half of the European consumers have bought less in physical stores since the beginning the confinements of (Business of Fashion, 2021), a clear contrast with the consumption patterns and indicators before the pandemic (Brydges, Henninger & Hanlon, 2022).
+Approximately half of the European consumers have bought less in physical stores since the beginning of the confinements (Business of Fashion, 2021), a clear contrast with the consumption patterns and indicators before the pandemic (Brydges, Henninger & Hanlon, 2022).
 On the other hand, most of the clients started asking for more medical kits and products related to personal care, instead of fashion products (Sharma & Jhamb, 2020).